GenericGitHubProfile/Web-Card-Games/README.md

 Snap
 ------

+>Snap rules
+- Victory is achieved by gaining all the cards of the deck
+- Player turns are decided in a round robin method
+- All cards are hidden, even to the player who 'owns' that hand
+- On a player turn, the player can play their top card onto the Stack
+- If the top card matches the card directly below, players can call Snap
+- The first player to declare snap will be the only one considered for that call
+- If the top card matches the direct predecessor, then that player wins that entire Stack
+- If it does not, the player gives their top card to the player who played the card, or the player who last played if they played the last card
+- If it is an incorrect calling, the Stack itself is left alone

 >Snap Alpha
 - Player can join a game with a dud AI (fills in for a second player but doesn't do anything)